 Real-Time Messaging Protoco (RTMP) is a standard originally developed by Macromedia in the mid-200s.
 Designed for streaming audio and video in the mid-2000s, this protocol is frequently referred to simply as Flash.
 Macromedia later merged with Adobe, which now develops RTMP as a semi-open standard.

 For much of the past decade, RTMP was the default video streaming method on the internet.
 Only with the recent rise of HLS have we seen a decline in the usage of RTMP.
-Even today, most streaming video hosting services work with RTMP ingestion.
+Even today, most streaming video hosting services work with RTMP ingestion, and that includes China video hosting.
 In other words, you deliver your stream to your online video platform in RTMP stream format.
 From there, your OVP usually delivers your stream to your viewers via HLS.

 Known as Adobe’s next-gen streaming, HDS actually stands for HTTP Dynamic Streaming.
 Designed for compatibility with Adobe’s Flash video browser plug-in, the overall adoption of HDS is relatively small compared to HLS.